 Physical theatre allows us to explore the art of storytelling and expression through the use of movement.

-The first part of this workshop offers an environment to learn and develop skills in slapstick comedy and the creation of physical gags.
-Students will study physical comedy and clown elements and structures taken from classic cinema figures, such as Charlie Chaplin and Lucille Ball, and use these techniques to develop their own skills in comedic timing and building audience relationships.
+Students will study physical comedy, slapstick comedy and clown elements and structures taken from classic cinema figures, such as Charlie Chaplin and Lucille Ball, and use these techniques to develop their own skills in comedic timing, physical gags and building audience relationships.